A tubal ligation is surgery to close the fallopian tubes that lead from the ovaries to the uterus.

 The surgical team may meet with you to talk about:

 The doctor may give:

-A small cut will be made in the area of the navel.
-A harmless gas will then be inserted through this cut and into your abdomen.
-The gas will inflate the abdominal cavity.
-This will make it easier to view the internal organs.
-A long, thin instrument called a laparoscope will be inserted.
-It will contain a small camera and lighting system, which will let the doctor see inside the abdomen.
+A small incision will be made in or near the navel.
+A laparoscope will be inserted.
+This is a long, thin tube with a camera on the end.
+Gas will be used to inflate the abdomen.
+This will make it easier to view the organs.
 A second cut may be made just above the pubic hair to insert an instrument for grasping the fallopian tubes.
-The tubes will be closed in 1 of the following ways:
+Methods used to close the tubes are:

-The instruments will then be removed and the openings will be closed with stitches.
+The tools will be removed.
+Incisions will be closed with stitches.
+Bandages will be applied.

-In some cases, the doctor may switch to an open surgery.
-This involves making a larger incision.
+The doctor may switch to an open surgery for some people.
+This will mean a larger incision.

-You can usually go home the same day.
-You may need to stay longer if you have complications.
+Most people go home the same day.
+You may need to stay longer if there are problems.